COVID-19: travel health notice for all travellers

 Black market

-As a traveller, you may be approached and offered black-market goods, such as cigars, or asked to change dollars for Cuban currency.
+Street vendors may offer you black-market goods, such as cigars, or ask to change dollars for Cuban currency.

 Engaging in black-market transactions is illegal and can lead to difficulties with the Cuban authorities.